 For example, it was 310.2 ppm in my birth year.
 And it’s now 421.5 ppm.

 By the way, the price of gas is set by the corporations that sell gas.
 And the price of oil is set by OPEC, commodity traders, and the oil companies.

 The price of oil will fluctuate based upon supply and demand, plus market uncertainties (similar to the stock market).

-The president of the United States (and any country) does not control the price of gas.
+Fact: The president of the United States (and any country) does not control the price of gas or oil.

 Want to Know More?

-These two organizations are working to reduce the use of gas.
+These organizations are working to protect our environment.
 See: